 If changes are made to these types of accounting journals the accounting will not report the same figures as the inventory and orders areas of Brightpearl.

-Find & view journals
+Find and view journals

 All journals are recorded on the General Ledger accessed from the Reports menu.
 The most recently created journal is displayed at the top of the report.
 The filters can be used to search for journals with specific details or relating to a particular transaction.